ecomotion/SVG/readme.md

-Ressources SVG for fritzing and other
+Ressources SVG for fritzing and others